iitaazeev/machineLearningModel/About me.md

 Hi,
 My name is jordan i study computer and network tech,
-I work as an IT support analyst
+I work as an IT support analyst.
 At the start of uni i was forced to do java as that was part of the curriculum (i absolutely hated it), but we got to choose our own language for this project.